 Table 4 reports statistics when performance is computed relative to the conditional CAPM.
 The t-statistics for f, the sensitivity of abnormal performance to the business cycle, are clearly shifted to the right relative to the null.
 A Bonferroni test strongly rejects the hypothesis that all of the f coefficients are zero against the alternative that one is positive.
 This is consistent with the findings reported above that, for most types of funds, abnormal performance increases in downturns.
 Tables 5 and 6 confirm that this result carries over to the three-factor and the four-factor models.
 For these models, the t-distribution is still shifted to the right relative to the null.
-However, both both tails of the distribution are significantly fatter than that of the null.
 A Bonferroni test confirms that there are significantly negative t-values as well as significantly positive ones.